Skip to main content

 Training objectives

-The educational goal is to train competent engineers and provide them with both a comprehensive knowledge of economics and intercultural and language skills.
-They should be able to understand and analyse international markets as well as technical and logistical processes and be familiar with the technical equipment and production facilities entrusted to them.
-Through their training in Germany and being taught German or a third foreign language, graduates also gain the key to establishing future business relationships and effectively shaping international production chains and trade relations.
+The program’s primary goal is to develop highly competent engineers who possess a deep understanding of both economic principles and intercultural communication.
+Graduates are equipped to analyze international markets and logistical processes while maintaining a thorough mastery of the technical equipment and production facilities under their management.
+By combining academic training in Germany with intensive language studies in German or a third foreign language, graduates gain the essential tools to build lasting business relationships and effectively shape international production chains and global trade.

 Profile